 In some cases, injuries from an accident aren’t immediately noticeable.
 Some take days or weeks to manifest, and others don’t get detected until diagnosed by a doctor.
 Common injuries with delayed or hidden symptoms include concussions and other traumatic brain injuries (TBI), whiplash, internal organ injuries, and post-traumatic stress disorder (PTSD).

 Such injuries are still compensable, though you might find it more challenging to prove that your injury is real and that it came from the car accident.
 Insurance companies take advantage of delayed or vague symptoms to discredit your injury claim.

 You’ll need a highly experienced injury lawyer who works with medical experts to establish the extent of your injury.
-At The Zucker Law Firm, our extensive background in law has allowed us to build a network of physicians, specialists, and accident experts who can significantly bolster your compensation claim.
+At Zucker Personal Injury & Accident Lawyers, APC, our extensive background in law has allowed us to build a network of physicians, specialists, and accident experts who can significantly bolster your compensation claim.

 What if I was injured as a passenger in California?